I had working code before the most recent ISIS update, using edrget to download CTX files from the PDS Imaging node at JPL.

 <!DOCTYPE HTML PUBLIC "-//IETF//DTD HTML 2.0//EN"> <html><head> <title>302 Found</title> </head><body> <h1>Found</h1> <p>The document has moved <a href="https://pds-imaging.jpl.nasa.gov//data/mro/mars_reconnaissance_orbiter/ctx/mrox_1280/data/G06_020531_2022_XN_22N289W.IMG">here</a>.</p> <hr> <address>Apache/2.2.29 (CentOS) Server at pds-imaging.jpl.nasa.gov Port 80</address> </body></html>

-#3 Updated by Stuart Sides about 1 year ago
+#3 Updated by Stuart Sides over 1 year ago

 - Status changed from Acknowledged to Resolved